 For the Great Interactions book, Polly Braden photographed MacIntyre clients holding up handwritten cards with their answers to that very question.
 The cards revealed what was most important to them; not their experience of having a learning disability or autism, but their relationships, individual talents, and favourite pastimes.
 When we began to develop the Great Interactions exhibition with Polly it became clear that this simple, hands-on activity would work extremely well in a gallery setting too.

-Since the Great Interactions exhibition opened at the National Media Museum four weeks ago over 1,300 visitors have written and displayed their “one thing” on cards in the gallery.
+Since the Great Interactions exhibition opened four weeks ago, over 1,300 visitors have written and displayed their ‘one thing’ on cards in the gallery.
 In fact people are so keen to take part that we have to empty the wall daily to make room for new cards.

 Following this paragraph is a just a small selection of our visitors’ “one things”.
-To add your own, be sure to visit Great Gallery Two at the National Media Museum by 10 April or leave a comment below.
+To add your own, be sure to visit Great Interactions in Gallery Two by 10 April 2016, or leave a comment below.